sourabhv/sourabhv.github.io/_drafts/replace-awk-sed-with-pyed-piper.md

 Installing pyp
 --------------

-There are many ways in which you can install pyp, easiest of which would be by using pip:
+There are many ways of installing `pyp`, easiest of which is by using pip:

 <pre class="terminal">
 <span class="d">$</span> pip install pyp